The Act recognises the critical role of councils in strategic planning for their local area.

 Local strategic planning statements focus on the vision and priorities for land use in the local area whereas community strategic plans (prepared under the Local Government Act 1993) have a broader focus on achieving the long term social, environmental and economic aspirations of the community.
 They are the governing document for the council in its strategic business planning across all of its activities.

 Greater Sydney councils are required to exhibit their draft local strategic planning statement by 1 July 2019 with the final version in place by 1 December 2019.
 Regional councils must have their statement in place by 1 July 2020.
-The Regulations are proposed to be updated shortly to reflect the extended dates.

 The Department will check in with councils throughout the preparation of their LSPS to make sure that the statements are on the right track.
 Information sessions and further support for councils will be rolled out in the coming months by the Department.
 For Greater Sydney this will be done by the Department in partnership with the Greater Sydney Commission.